-Lawn burn is unsightly, but before you start implementing changes to correct lawn burn, you need to make sure that your dog is actually the culprit.
+Lawn burn is unsightly, but before implementing changes to correct lawn burn, you need to ensure that your dog is the culprit.

 Identifying lawn burn

-Before you start implementing changes to correct lawn burn, you need to make sure that your dog is actually the culprit.
+Before you start implementing changes to correct lawn burn, you need to ensure that your dog is the culprit.
 Several lawn diseases will look like lawn burn, with small, characteristic brown patches.
 First, make sure that the brown spots are in areas where your dog urinates.
 Most dogs will have an area in the yard they choose to use as the ‘bathroom.’

 The cause of lawn burn